Skip to content

 “Dr. Krug has really suffered under a cloud for all these years, and he is totally vindicated,” Dyller said.
 He added that he hoped the verdict would “send a message far and wide — retaliation is unacceptable, and there can be severe consequences.”

-Mash, the union leader, said the union has other concerns about Hanna, other than the verdict.
+Mash, the union leader, said the union has concerns about Hanna aside from the verdict.
 Commonwealth University has not thrived under his leadership, Mash said, but rather suffered “budget woes, declining enrollment, hiring issues, major technical failures, various leadership crises, and sinking morale.”

 “And while those are issues that would lead a rational person to wonder why he is still president,” Mash said in the statement, “after a jury found him liable for wrongful termination, there are no more excuses.”

-He said union chapter presidents have met with former state system Chancellor Daniel Greenstein and the chair of its board of governors, as well as the Commonwealth trustees.
+He said union chapter presidents had met with former state system chancellor Daniel Greenstein and the chair of its board of governors, as well as the Commonwealth trustees.

 “Somebody just needs to do the right thing,” Mash said.